hashicorp/nomad/website/source/api/system.html.md

 ## Force GC

-This endpoint initializes a garbage collection of jobs, evals, allocations, and nodes.
+This endpoint initializes a garbage collection of jobs, evaluations, allocations, and nodes.
 This is an asynchronous operation.

 | Method | Path                       | Produces                   |